stephenh/stephenh.github.com/_posts/2010-07-07-gwt-seamless-upgrades.markdown

 Case 2: New Client, Old Server
 ------------------------------

-The same scenario above can happen here, when the client has a newer serialization policy strong name than the old server.
+The same scenario above can happen here, when the client has a newer serialization policy strong name than the old server, so the old server falls back to the `LegacySerializationPolicy`.

-However, an added wrinkle is the application code itself.
+However, an added wrinkle is the application bootstrapping process.

 A client might:

+1. Request `/app.html` and get served by either a new or old server (fine so far)
-1. Request `/app.html` and get served from a new server--the GWT bootstrapping code will tell the user's browser/locale/etc. combination to load `new-permutation-name.nocache.js`
+2. Request `/app/module.nocache.js` and get served by a new server--this is the GWT bootstrapping code and, based on the user's browser/locale/etc. combination, it tells the browser to load `new-permutation-name.cache.html`
-2. Request `/gwtapp/new-permuation-name.nocache.js`, *however*, this request gets served by an old server that only has the old application files
+3. Request `/app/new-permuation-name.cache.html`, *however*, this request gets served by an old server that only has the old application files
-3. Client gets a `404` and the application stops loading
+4. Client gets a `404` and the application bootstrapping stops

 I currently know of no way to recover from this scenario.
 Because the error happens in between the GWT bootstrapping code and your application code, there is not a way for your application code to detect what has happened and recover.

-For this reason, it's very important to have a clean switch from old to new versions--no old servers should be serving requests when new servers have come online.
+For this reason, it's very important to have a clean switch from old to new versions--no old servers should be serving requests once new servers have come online.

 Summarizing
 -----------